 4) If users are savvy enough to not click unfamiliar links or open questionable files, hackers can try sending fake emails that look like real Teams notifications.
 These often inform a user that “a teammate is trying to reach you” and ask the user to click a link—but instead of opening in Teams, malicious links can lead directly to dangerous websites.

 1) Protect login credentials.
 This starts with the basic step of strengthening passwords by using long, unique phrases that incorporate numbers and special characters.
-But it also extends to multi-factor authentication (MFA), which asks users to log in with something they know (their password) along with something they have (a code delivered via text or email, or a push notification to a dedicated app).
+But it also extends to multi-factor authentication (MFA), which asks users to log in with something they know (their password) along with something they have (a code delivered via text, email, or push notification to a dedicated app).
 Preventing password theft or credential compromise for applications like Microsoft Teams, Office, and 365 is the first layer of robust cybersecurity defenses for online accounts and identities.

 2) Limit the sharing of protected information or sensitive files on Teams.
 Security analyses show that users trust Teams to such an extent that, at hospitals and within health systems, some clinicians are even sharing patient information on it.
 No matter what industry you work in, think of Teams as an application that offers only so much standard encryption and protection.
 If you’re sharing private data or critical files that need extra protection, opt for a more secure platform or encrypted channel.